peasy/Peasy.NET/README.md

         }
     }

-We'll associate this one with inserts too too:
+We'll associate this one with inserts too:

     public class PersonService : Peasy.Core.ServiceBase<Person, int>
     {